Echo Asia, Thailand (IDS)

 All costs are the responsibility of the student, including airfare, accommodation, insurance, and immunizations.
 Some financial support is available for international practicums.

-Pre-departure orientation and re-entry debriefing sessions are held for each Menno Simons College international traveller.
+Pre-departure orientation and re-entry debriefing sessions are held for each Menno Simons College international traveler.
 The Practicum Director helps with logistical and cultural preparation for an international placement (see International Practicum Checklist).

 Application for International Practicum